JavaScriptJacksn/opinionated-news-social-media/README.md

 Users can vote on polls and leave comments on posts once logged in.

-Users can log in from the navivagtion link to the Django aullauth account forms
+Users can log in from the navigation link to the Django aullauth account forms

 <img src="static/media/sign-in.jpg" alt="login" width="500"/>